KaisenAmin/c_std/README.md

 Each module in the project comes with a `.c` source file, a `.h` header file, and a `README.md` file.
 These README files offer detailed explanations of each module's functionality, usage examples, and any other relevant information, ensuring that developers can easily understand and utilize the components of the library.

+- `Secrets`: This Secrets library provides a simple interface for generating secure random numbers, tokens, and performing cryptographic operations like constant-time comparison.
+This makes it a suitable choice for any C project requiring secure random number generation and cryptographic security.

 ## Compilation and Execution